 Becoming a blogger has given George Simmons a way to reach out to others who can understand his experiences.
 “Having an invisible disease is rough,” he says.
 Simmons blogs about his experiences at www.thebadblog.com (bad stands for “Born Again Diabetic”) and credits the online diabetes community and connections that he has made with other adults living with diabetes with giving him the support he needed to start taking care of his diabetes.

-Making a difference Having to constantly educate others about diabetes and the differences between Type 1 and Type 2 diabetes can get annoying, but sometimes making the effort can feel worth it.
+Having to constantly educate others about diabetes and the differences between Type 1 and Type 2 diabetes can get annoying, but sometimes making the effort can feel worth it.
 Last spring, for example, I picked up a book by one of my favorite writers, New York Times Magazine reporter Michael Pollan.
 In the book, In Defense of Food: An Eater’s Manifesto, Pollan notes that what Americans are eating and how they’re eating it (in front of TVs, in cars, etc.) is making them less healthy.
 I was agreeing and appreciating his well-written arguments until I got to a part in the book about the obesity epidemic and diabetes.
 He drew no distinction between Types 1 and 2 diabetes and even implicated insulin pump companies as benefiting economically from the obesity epidemic.

 I was so upset that I wrote Pollan an e-mail message, as follows: